What does Deepcrawl do?

 - Competitor Intelligence

 Deepcrawl has been designed by experienced SEOs and used extensively in the field to solve real problems.

 The level of detail available is more extensive than most other crawlers and the data is presented in a more digestible, actionable format.

-Because DeepCrawl is run as a cloud-based service, the size of crawls that can be run is much larger compared to software based crawlers which run on your local computer.
+Because Deepcrawl is run as a cloud-based service, the size of crawls that can be run is much larger compared to software-based crawlers that run on your local computer.
 They’re also not impacted or affected in any way by the power of your local machine, or other processes your local machine is running.

 There is a very high level of customization and control available for more experienced users, allowing crawls to be tailored to suit a specific project.